pat-coady/trpo/README.md

 The same learning algorithm was used to train agents for each of the ten OpenAI Gym MuJoCo continuous control environments.
 The only difference between evaluations was the number of episodes used per training batch, otherwise all options were the same.
 The exact code used to generate the OpenAI Gym submissions is in the **`aigym_evaluation`** branch.

-The README.md file in the GitHub repository provides additional details on the algorithm and usage instructions.

 Here are the key points:

 * Proximal Policy Optimization (similar to TRPO, but uses gradient descent with KL loss terms)  \[1\] \[2\]